By Leo Babauta

 And from this place of OK-ness, we can start to find the deliciousness in this experience, the joy in it, and witness the awesome beauty of this moment, insecurity and all.

-If you’d like to train in this kind of uncertainty, please join my Fearless Training Program.
+If you’d like to train in this kind of uncertainty, please Join The Fearless Living Academy.
 We’re going to relish in this kind of training, together.